ktb88/ctf/pwnable/README.md

 1. 2017 Meepwn anotherarena
   - not working yet
 2. 2017 HUST RR2L
-  - solved but not working yey
+  - solved but not working yet
 3. 2017 HUST wind
   - solved but not working yet
 4. 2017 0ctf babyheap